 The ACGME-accredited one-year neuroradiology fellowship at UMMC is designed to increase knowledge and abilities in all aspects of diagnosis and treatment in neuroradiology.

-Weekly neuroradiology didactic conferences are provided.
+Weekly neuroradiology didactic and/or digital conferences are provided.
 There also are weekly interdisciplinary conferences with the Departments of Neurology, Neurosurgery, and Head and Neck Surgery to augment teaching in the reading room.
 Neuroradiology fellows receive dedicated instruction in the following invasive procedures:

 Fellows receive competitive salary and benefits.
-Work life balance is encouraged with 18 days of personal leave, 12 days medical leave and five days of CME training annually.
+Work life balance is encouraged with around 18 days of personal leave, 12 days medical leave and five days of CME training annually.